Vision and Purpose

 Why Zion?

-Zion is God’s Hill in Israel, His power and faith base on earth.
-Likewise it is Israel’s power and faith base, a.k.a. the citadel of David (2Sam.
-5,7).
-More broadly, and according to the message of the vision, it is the “place” of all true earthly Holy Ghost empowered strength, a “place” that God wants to us all to visit and experience so that we will all receive this Zion faith strength.
+Zion is God's Hill in Israel, His power and faith base on earth.
+Likewise it is Israel's power and faith base, a.k.a. the citadel of David (2Sam.
+5,7), thought to be permanantly and easily held by the Jebusites.
+But God wanted this hill for all His people, the expanded hut of David.
+More broadly, and according to the message of the vision, Zion is the "place" of all true earthly Holy Ghost empowered strength, a "place" that God wants all to visit and experience so that we will all receive this Zion faith strength ti persevere to the day Jesus comes back.

 Zion is also, and will literally be, the place of final rebirth for all faithful people after judgment, for Jews and non Jews, as well as the focal point of the kingdom of Christ and his one day unified and overcoming people: “But of Zion it will be said, ‘Everyone was born there,’ her guarantee is the most High.
 Yahweh in his register of peoples will note against each, ‘Born there’, princes [non Jews] no less than native born [Jews, Zionists]; all make their home in you.”
 (Ps.
 87,5)

-“Zion” is also the “Jerusalem from above” (Ga.
+"Zion" is also the "Jerusalem from above" (Gal.
 4,25), where all those who have saving faith are born as soon as they begin living by faith.

-And Zion is also the actual place from which they will reign and rule after the coming of Christ in judgment.
-See Zechariah 14,4; and especially verse 6: “and all his holy ones with him.” (ie angels and saints of heaven)
+Zion is the actual place from which they will reign and rule after the coming of Christ in judgment.
+See Zechariah 14,4; and especially verse 6: "and all his holy ones with him."

 Isaiah also captures the importance God's just and earthly and eternal earthly vindication of all God's faithful witnesses: "And I shall restore your judges as at first, your counsellors as in bygone days, after which you will be called City Of Saving Justice, Faithful City.'
 Zion will be redeemed by fair judgement, and those who return, by saving justice.
 Rebels and sinners alike will be destroyed, and those who abandon Yahweh will perish."
 Isaiah 1,26-27.